hmchou56/centra8/hackathon2017/welcome.md

 ## Prizes

-* **First Prize** - Paid travel & lodging for up to two members of the winning team to present their work at the next [CENTRA](http://www.globalcentra.org) meeting September 2017 in Tokyo, Japan
+* **First Prize** - Paid travel & lodging for up to two members of the winning team to present their work at the next [CENTRA](http://www.globalcentra.org) / [PRAGMA](http://www.pragma-grid.net) meeting, tentatively planned to take place in Japan, 2018.
 * **Second Prize** - Something cool!
 * **All participants** - Certificate and conference swag!